Chase Ultimate Rewards Guide: How To Earn, Redeem & Partners

-Guide: Chase Ultimate Rewards points are some of the most highly prized points out there because they are extremely flexible and can be redeemed in several ways.
-Chase also has one of the most, if not the most, extensive selection of transfer partners.
+Chase Ultimate Rewards points are some of the most highly prized points out there, because they are extremely flexible and can be redeemed in several ways.
+Chase also has one of the most extensive selection of transfer partners.
 More options means more value.
+In my Chase Ultimate Rewards guide I will go over how to earn these points, how to redeem them, go through all of the available cards and discuss their transfer partners.

-The Chase Ultimate Rewards program is also home to the Sapphire Reserve, Sapphire Preferred and the Freedom card; 3 of the most popular rewards cards on the market.
-Each of these credit cards earns Ultimate Rewards Points in lieu of other rewards like cashback or miles.
-Though cashback is one way to redeem these valuable points.
+The Chase Ultimate Rewards program is also home to the Sapphire Reserve, Sapphire Preferred and the Ink Business Preferred–3 of the most popular rewards cards on the market.
+Each of these credit cards earns Ultimate Rewards Points in lieu of other rewards like cash back or miles.
+Remember that cash back is one way to redeem these valuable points.

-There are different methods available to earn Chase Ultimate Rewards.
-Most UR earnings opportunities are tied to credit cards but there are a few other ways, such as shopping through the Ultimate Rewards shopping portal.
+There are different methods available to earn Chase Ultimate Rewards (UR).
+Most UR earnings opportunities are tied to credit cards, but there are a few other ways, such as shopping through the Ultimate Rewards shopping portal.
 An interesting way I’ve seen to earn Ultimate Rewards points is to take out a mortgage with Chase, offers can go up to 100k points.
 You can earn points by referring friends and family and adding authorized users.
-There are also ways to earn with Checking and Savings Accounts.
+There are also ways to earn with checking and savings accounts.

 The value of Chase Ultimate Rewards varies based on redemption methods.
 There are several ways to redeem Chase points so your personal valuation will depend on your preferred method of redemption.
 Check out this post discussing redemption methods.
 Of course the objective is to get the greatest value out of your points, but it really depends on what makes sense for you.
 The goal of this guide is to give you all the information you need to understand the ins and outs of this lucrative program and figure out the best redemption methods for yourself.

-The absolute minimum value you should get for UR points is .01 cent each since you can redeem them at 1 cent with the cashback option.
+The absolute minimum value you should get for UR points is $0.01 each since you can redeem them at 1 cent with the cashback option.

 Chase Ultimate Rewards Credit Cards